boazsegev/iodine/README.md

 Iodine is an **evented** framework with a simple API that runs low level C code with support for **epoll** and **kqueue** - this means that:

-* Iodine can handle thousands of concurrent connections (initially tested with ___ concurrent connections).
+* Iodine can handle thousands of concurrent connections (tested with 20K).

     That's right,  isn't subject to the 1024 connection limit imposed by native Ruby and `select`/`poll` based applications.